AlessandroBonomo28/pygame-tests/README.md

 ```
 - install dependencies with `pip install -r requirements.txt`

-*Now you can run any python file in the repository*
+*Now you can run any python file in the folder*

 - run `game.py` (dev mode).
 - run `build.py` to build an exe into dist/ folder.